HEALTHLAB@LIGHTCITY PRESENTED BY

 Dr. Leana Wen – Baltimore City Health Commissioner

-Keynote Speaker – Speaker Topic: The Intersection Between Health And Policing In Baltimore, And Urban America In Conversation With Kevin Davis
+Speaker Topic: The Intersection Between Health & Policing In Baltimore, & Urban America In Conversation With Kevin Davis

 Dr. Wen received her medical training from Washington University School of Medicine in St. Louis and Brigham & Women’s Hospital/Massachusetts General Hospital in Boston, where she was a Clinical Fellow at Harvard Medical School.
 A Rhodes Scholar, she studied public policy and economic history at the University of Oxford.
 She has served as a consultant with the World Health Organization, Brookings Institution, and China Medical Board; an advisor to the Patient-Centered Outcomes Research Institute and the Lown Institute; and as national president of the American Medical Student Association and American Academy of Emergency Medicine-Resident & Student Association.